Insurance & Billing

-You can look online to see if your doctors work for NYU Langone, which includes NYU Hospitals Center, and if your doctors are part of the same networks as the hospital.
+You can look online to see if your doctors work for NYU Langone and if your doctors are part of the same networks as the hospital.
 Find information for all of these doctors, including employed anesthesiologists, pathologists, and radiologists.

 You should check with the doctor admitting you to the hospital or scheduling your outpatient treatment to find out whether other doctors will be involved in your care.
 Your doctor can give you their name, practice name, mailing address, and telephone number.
 Your doctor will also be able to tell you if you are likely to need the services of any doctors employed by NYU Langone, in which case you can obtain information at the above link.

 Hospitals are required by law to make available information about their standard charges for the items and services they provide.
 This list is called “standard charges” and is sometimes referred to as the “Chargemaster.”
 These charges are reported to governmental payors such as Medicare and Medicaid.